-- Your hemodialysis may be done in your hospital room or in a dialysis center.
-You may be asked to change into a hospital gown or wear a hospital gown over your clothes.
-Your caregiver will ask you questions and check your weight, blood pressure, pulse, and temperature.
+- Your caregiver will check that you are ready for the hemodialysis.
 You will be asked to sit back on a comfortable reclining chair.
-Your caregiver may give you medicine to thin your blood.
-This medicine will help prevent your blood from clotting in your blood vessels and in the hemodialysis machine.
-Your caregiver will clean the area over your AVF or AVG.
-He will insert 2 needles over your AVF or AVG and tape them in place.
-He will then connect tubes from the machine to the needles in your arm and start the hemodialysis.
+Your caregiver may give you medicine to keep your blood from clotting in the tubes.
+He will then clean the area over your arteriovenous fistula (AVF) or arteriovenous graft (AVG).
+He will insert and tape 2 needles in place.
+He will connect the tubes from the machine to the needles and start the hemodialysis.

-- You may read, watch TV, or take a nap during hemodialysis.
-Your caregiver will check on you several times to make sure you are OK.
-He will also check the machine several times to make sure it is working.
-It has alarms that sound if your blood pressure or pulse changes too much, or if the tubing gets loose or kinked.
+- During hemodialysis you may read, watch TV, or take a nap.
+Your caregiver will check on you several times to make sure you are okay.
+He will also check on the machine several times to make sure it is working properly.
+Alarms may sound if your blood pressure or pulse change too much, or if the tubing gets loose or kinked.
 Do not be afraid when the alarms go off.
 Your caregivers will find the problem, turn off the alarm, and continue your hemodialysis.

 After your hemodialysis:

-Your hemodialysis session may last from 2 to 10 hours, depending how soon your next session will be.
-When it is finished, the needles will be removed from your arm, and a bandage will be wrapped tightly over it.
-You may have to rest for some time until your caregiver sees that you are ready to go.
-You may continue sleeping, reading, or watching TV.
+When your hemodialysis is finished, the needles will be removed from your arm.
+A bandage will be wrapped tightly over it.
+You may have to wear this bandage for a couple of hours.
+You may also have to rest for some time until your caregiver sees that you are ready to go home.

 - You have a fever.